 - Identifying a card-processing or convenience fee

-- Reviewing the payment history in their CenterPoint account
+- Reviewing payment history in their CenterPoint account

 - Calling CenterPoint Energy for confirmation